ceedee666/modern-abap-curriculum/docs/adding_behavior.md

 for the changed entities, the necessary table is created implicitly using a `VALUE` statements.
 Below is a explanation of the code.

 1. The `READ ENTITIES` EML statement is used to read the value of the `Status` and `Rating` fields for all elements in the importing parameter `keys`.
    The result of the `READ ENTITIES` EML statement is stored in the variable `ratings`.
-Remember, that all EML operations are always executed for multiple object.
+Note that all EML operations are always executed for multiple object.
-1. All entities with an initial value in the `Ratings` field (i.e. the value is 0) are deleted form the `ratings` table.
+1. All entities with an initial value of `0`in the `Ratings` field are deleted form the `ratings` table.
 The methods continues only if still entries are left in the `ratings` table.
 1. The value of the `Status` field of the remaining entities is set to `rating_status-customer_feedback`.
 A `#VALUE` statement together with a [`FOR` expression](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenfor.htm) is used to build the necessary update table (cf. table `ratings_for_update` in the previous listing).
-Again, any errors occurring during the update are reported and returned from the method.
+Any errors occurring during the update are reported and returned from the method.

 ### Exercise 2

-Test the effect of the new behaviors on the app.
-To do so create a new rating and check the status after the creation.
-Next change the value of the Rating filed and check the status again.
-Also verify the data that is stored in the database table `ZRATING`.
+To test the effect of the new behaviors on the app, create a new rating and check the status after the creation.
+Next, change the value of the Rating filed and check the status again.
+Also, verify the data that is stored in the database table `ZRATING`.

-In order to understand how the behaviors work debug the code.
+In order to understand how the behavior implementations work, debug the code.
 When are the behaviors triggered?
 How many entities are passed via the `keys` parameter?

 ## Adding Validations

-Currently, the values entered in the fields of the app are not validated.
-For example, there is no check if the entered email address is valid or if the entered rating value is between 0 and 5.
+Currently, there is no validation in place for the values entered in the fields of the app, such as checking whether the entered email address is valid or if the entered rating value is between 0 and 5.
-The validation of field values is implemented in a business object using [validations](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/validations).
+However, we can implement validations in a business object using [validations](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/validations).

-The following listing show how to add the two validations `checkEmail` and `checkRating` to the business object `Z_I_Rating`.
+The following code snippet can be used to add two validations, `checkEmail` and `checkRating`, to the business object `Z_I_Rating`.

 ```abap
 ...